Introduction

 Important Reboot Steps:

-- Wait 25 seconds to ensure system is fully shut down
+- Wait 25 seconds to ensure system is fully off.

-- Hold Power Button until you see "Loading startup options..." or spinning icon
+- Press and HOLD power button until you see "Loading startup options..." or spinning icon.

 - You will see macOS Recovery screen: